Chevrolet Montana: Third generation (2023)

 The third-generation Montana was introduced on 1 December 2022 in Brazil.
-It was a larger pickup with four doors, sharing the same GM VSS-F platform with the Chevrolet Trax.
+It was a larger pickup with four doors and was based on GEM platform.
 It is powered by a 1.2-litre, three-cylinder, turbocharged, petrol engine shared with the Tracker, which is rated at 133 PS and 210 Nm torque.
 It is built at the São Caetano do Sul plant in Brazil.
 It is being sold since the first half of 2023 and will also be exported to markets outside of Latin America.
 The project was previously delayed from 2022 due to the supply-chain shortage.